mgrove36/bbc-young-reporter/_articles/2019/tennis-club-needs-to-relocate-as-redevelopment-plans-are-called-out.md

 description: A ninety-nine year old sports institution is looking for a new home; club member and BBC Young Reporter Hal investigates.
 ---

-*A ninety-nine year old sports institution is looking for a new home; club member and BBC Young Reporter Hal investigates.*

 **Caversham Lawn Tennis Club, which celebrates its centenary in 2020, has voted to move venues following the rejection of their planning application for floodlights.**

 After nighty nine years at the same site in Caversham the members of the local tennis club have taken the opportunity to move after an important planning application was declined.